munificent/craftinginterpreters/book/chunks-of-bytecode.md

 1 + 2;
 ```

 The value 3 appears nowhere in the code.
-However, the literals 1 and 2 do.
-To
+However, the literals `1` and `2` do.
-compile that statement to bytecode, we need some sort of instruction that means
+To compile that statement to bytecode, we need some sort of instruction that
-"produce a constant" and those literal values need to get stored in the chunk
+means "produce a constant" and those literal values need to get stored in the
-somewhere.
+chunk somewhere.
 In jlox, the Expr.Literal AST node held the value.
 We need a
-different solution now that we're in bytecode.
+different solution now that we don't have a syntax tree.

 ### Representing values